ratschlab/immunopepper/README.md

 - `--all-read-frames`: Default = False.
 Set this parameter to True to switch to exhaustive translation and study all possible reading frames instead of just the annotated ones in the annotation file.
 - `--count-path`: Default = None.
 Absolute path for the gene counts file.
 Used for expression quantification of genes.
 Format: hdf5.)
 - `--output-samples`: Default = None.
 List of sample names to output. *Note: Names should match the file name of the splice graphs.
 If not provided all samples are processed and program runs faster.*
 - `--heter-code`: Default = 0.
-It specifies the heterozygous alelle.
-Options: 0 or 2.
+It specifies the heterozygous allele.
+Options: 0 or 2. #TODO: provide more info?

 *Optional technical* parameters: Commands for optimization of the software.
 - `--compressed`: Default = True.
 Compress output files in SNAPPY format.